xHelixStorm/Azrael/README.md

 - funny-names: List with names that a user will receive when the a word from the name-filter list is included in the name.

 After choosing a list, four different actions can be taken.
 To display the current list by uploading it on pastebin as unlisted with a 24 hours expiration date, to insert or remove a word/name and to load all words or names from a txt file into the database.
 While loading from the file, all old entries will be removed.

+### Ranking system
+Create and bind roles with the ranking system and combine it with levels to unlock them.
+The highest unlocked role will be automatically assigned and can be used to give more privileges to those that have unlocked an higher role (as example).
+Use the profile and rank command to display your current level and experience points needed to rank up.
+Use the shop to purchase different skins and items and see them in your inventory.

+### Pugs and Cats
+Use the dedicated commands to bring up pictures of pugs or cats into the chat.

+### Requirements
+- Java Runtime Environment 8 required
+- To use only on one server at the same time (will make it compatible to multiple servers at the same time shortly)
+- At least 2gb free ram recommended for long up times and busy servers (minimum 1gb)
+- MySQL databases (personally used Xampp on windows, mysql with apache and phpmyadmin on Raspberry Pi and Plesk ) Needed databases with sql files can be found above in the mysql folder